 Nevertheless, it would seem that there is a hidden authoritarianism in Kant's formulation of freedom.
 While the individual is free to act in accordance with the dictates of his own reason, he must nevertheless obey universal moral maxims.
 Kant's moral philosophy is a philosophy of the law.
-That is why Jacques Lacan was able to diagnose a hidden jouissance-or enjoyment in excess of the law-that attached itself to Kant's categorical imperative.
-According to Lacan, Sade is the necessary counterpart to Kant-the perverse pleasure that attaches itself to the law becomes, in the a getting up without regard to the arrangements that spring from it.
+That is why Jacques Lacan was able to diagnose a hidden jouissance-or enjoyment in excess of the law-that attached itself to Kant's essence, a transgression of the self.
+But what form should this transgression take?
+Like Foucault, Stirner is suspicious of the language of liberation and revolution-it is based on a notion of an essential self that supposedly throws off the chains of external repression.
+For Stirner, it is precisely this notion of human essence that is itself oppressive.
+Therefore, different strategies of freedom are called for-ones that abandon the humanist project of liberation and seek, rather, to reconfigure the subject in new and non-essentialist ways.
+To this end, Stirner calls for an insurrection:

+Revolution and insurrection must not be looked upon as synonymous.
+The former consists in an overturning of conditions, of the established condition or status, the state or society, and is accordingly a political or social act; the latter has indeed for its unavoidable consequence a transformation of circumstances, yet does not start from it but from men's discontent with themselves, is not an armed rising but a rising of individuals, a getting up without regard to the arrangements that spring from it.
 The revolution aimed at new arrangements; insurrection leads us no longer to let ourselves be arranged, but to arrange ourselves, and sets no glittering hopes on "institutions."
 It is not a fight against the established, since, if it prospers, the established collapses of itself; it is only a working forth of me out of the established.
 (279-80)

 So while a revolution aims at transforming existing social and political conditions so that human essence may flourish, an insurrection aims at freeing the individual from this very essence.
-Like Foucault's practices of freedom, the insurrection aims at transforming the relationship that the individual has with himself.
-The insurrection starts, then, with the individual refusing his or her enforced essential identity: it starts, as Stirner says, from men's discontent with themselves.
-Insurrection does not aim at overthrowing political institutions.
-It is aimed at the individual, in a sense transgressing his own identity-the outcome of which is, nevertheless, a change in political arrangements.
-Insurrection is therefore not about becoming what one is-becoming human, becoming man-but about becoming what one is not.
+Like Foucault's practices of freedom, the insurrection aims at transforming the relationship that the individual has